 The Brat Pack actors and actresses were a group of young Americans starring in the teen aka coming of age movies in the 1980s.
 Actors included the clean-cut Rob Lowe, sensitive Andrew McCarthy, lovely Ally Sheedy and style icon, Molly Ringwald.
 Ringwald had hair to die for.
 Clothes to die for, but I also sadly got into looking like a Brat Packer about a decade too late.

 I got nicknamed the Basketcase at college, by a friend who cast five of us as his Breakfast Club.
 I became obsessed with the Brat Pack films after the BBC showed a whole season of them.
-This leading to a bit of a crush on Andrew McCarthy.
-And then watching all his films up to and including Weekend at Bernies (1989).
+This led to a bit of a crush on Andrew McCarthy.
+And then I dutifully watched all his films up to and including Weekend at Bernies (1989).